Skip to content

 Is a partial transplant always better than a full transplant?

-Not always — it's the better choice in specific cases such as keratoconus, but it isn't universally superior.
+Not always.
+It's the better choice in specific situations — keratoconus, for example — but it isn't universally superior.

 Is there a cost difference?

-Yes — partial transplants are often more expensive because of the surgical complexity, but they're safer and recover faster.
+Yes.
+Partial transplants are often more expensive because of the surgical complexity involved, but they're safer and recover faster.

 Does a full transplant restore 100% of vision?

-Vision usually improves significantly, but glasses may still be needed.
+Vision usually improves significantly, though glasses may still be needed afterwards.

 How long is recovery after transplant?